El Viejo Clásico

-El Viejo Clásico (The Old Classic) also known as El Otro Clásico (The Other Classic) is the name given to any football match between Athletic Bilbao and Real Madrid.
+El Viejo Clásico (The Old Classic), also known as El Otro Clásico (The Other Classic) is the name given to any football match between Athletic Bilbao and Real Madrid.
 Until 10 December 2011, this fixture was the most played in the history of Spanish football, when it was surpassed by El Clásico (between Real Madrid and FC Barcelona).
-However, it remains the most played game in the Copa del Rey – although only five of the 56 matches took place in the 21st century.
+However, it remains the most played game in the Copa del Rey – although only five of the 56 matches have taken place in the 21st century.

 These two clubs, along with Barcelona, are the only participants in all editions of La Liga, the national league championship.
 Both are owned by their socios (members) who elect a club president to oversee its affairs.

 History

 Their first meeting occurred in the final of the first edition of the Copa del Rey, played on 8 April 1903; Athletic won 3–2.
 That match has been identified as a catalyst for the establishment a few weeks later of what would eventually become Club Atlético de Madrid, after some Madrid-based Basque students among the spectators were inspired by the comeback victory by Athletic Bilbao and decided to form a local branch of the club.

 Their first match at the original San Mamés took place in that competition in 1920.
 Meetings became common as Athletic Bilbao and Real Madrid dominated the regional tournaments (Biscay Championship and Madrid Regional Championship respectively), the winning of which granted access to the Copa del Rey.

 The Basques and Castilians met in nine Cup finals between 1903 and 1958; Athletic won six of these matches.